Interview with Stella Jones

 Description

 William Jones was a wireless operator on 218 (Gold Coast) Squadron.
-He met his future wife Stella in 1946, who recalls the wartime experiences of her late husband.
-Having just left school at the outbreak of war, William initially worked in an Oxford ironmongers shop before taking employment with the Morris Oxford car manufacturer at Abingdon.
+He met his future wife Stella in 1946, and she recalls the wartime experiences of her late husband.
+Having just left school at the outbreak of war, William, initially, worked in an Oxford ironmonger's shop before taking employment with the Morris Oxford car manufacturer at Abingdon.
 The production line at this time was for tanks and Spitfires.
 William joined the RAF in 1942 and undertook training at various locations before qualifying as a wireless operator and being posted with his crew to 218 Squadron.
 The crew remained friends throughout their lives and Stella recalls some of their experiences that were discussed at reunions.
 Some amusing, such as when the bomb aimer inadvertently streamed his parachute when passing through the aircraft, when the pure strength of the pilot kept the aircraft airborne after being damaged, and adding their own sweet ration to the supplies they dropped when on Operation Manna.
 The failure of the authorities to award a campaign medal was a huge disappointment to the crew, and they were not happy with the issue of the Bomber Command clasp.

 Date